specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 - The Copilot experience in the Microsoft 365 admin center depends on the Copilot license you have.

-  If your organization has a Microsoft 365 Copilot license, then you see settings that can manage some Microsoft 365 Copilot features.
-If your organization doesn't have a Copilot license, then you see the features that apply to Microsoft Copilot, which is the consumer version of Copilot.
+  If your organization has a Microsoft 365 Copilot license, then you see settings that can manage some Microsoft 365 Copilot scenarios.
+If your organization doesn't have a Copilot license, then your configuration options apply to Microsoft Copilot, which is the consumer version of Copilot.

   For more information, see: